thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ## Authorization configuration

-For just the authorization section: [authorization with keycloak](#authorization-with-keycloak).
+For just the authorization section see: [authorization with keycloak](#authorization-with-keycloak).

 ## Why keycloak?